 Brazil blocks Musk’s X after company refuses to name local representative amid feud with judge

-SAO PAULO (AP) — Brazil started blocking Elon Musk’s social media platform X, making it largely inaccessible on both the web and through mobile apps early Saturday after the billionaire failed to name a legal representative in the country.
+SAO PAULO (AP) — Brazil started blocking Elon Musk’s social media platform X early Saturday, making it largely inaccessible on both the web and through its mobile app after the company refused to comply with a judge’s order.

-The move, which escalates a monthslong feud between Musk and a Brazilian Supreme Court justice over free speech, far-right accounts and misinformation, came after Supreme Court Justice Alexandre de Moraes ordered the suspension on Friday.
+X missed a deadline imposed by Supreme Court Justice Alexandre de Moraes to name a legal representative in Brazil, triggering the suspension.
+It marks an escalation in the monthslong feud between Musk and de Moraes over free speech, far-right accounts and misinformation.

 To block X, Brazil’s telecommunications regulator, Anatel, told internet service providers to suspend users’ access to the social media platform.
-As Saturday morning after midnight local time, major operators had begun doing so.
+As of Saturday at midnight local time, major operators began doing so.

-The company hasn’t had a legal representative in the South American nation since earlier this month.
-Foreign companies that operate in Brazil are required to have local representation to make sure someone can be notified of legal decisions and is qualified to take any requisite action.

-De Moraes had warned Musk on Wednesday night that X services in Brazil could be shut down if he failed to comply, and established a 24-hour deadline.
-In response, the entrepreneur has fired back at the judge with insults and accusations of authoritarianism.
-De Moraes said the platform would remain blocked until it complies.

-“Elon Musk showed his total disrespect for Brazilian sovereignty and, in particular, for the judiciary, setting himself up as a true supranational entity and immune to the laws of each country,” de Moraes wrote in his decision.
+“Elon Musk showed his total disrespect for Brazilian sovereignty and, in particular, for the judiciary, setting himself up as a true supranational entity and immune to the laws of each country,” de Moraes wrote in his decision on Friday.

-The justice gave internet service providers and app stores five days to block access to X, and said the platform will stay suspended until it complies with his orders.
-He established the same deadline for app stores to remove virtual private networks, or VPNs, and set a daily fine of 50,000 reais ($8,900) for people or companies using them to access X. .
+The justice said the platform will stay suspended until it complies with his orders, and also set a daily fine of 50,000 reais ($8,900) for people or companies using VPNs to access it.

+In a later ruling, he backtracked on his initial decision to establish a 5-day deadline for internet service providers themselves — and not just the telecommunications regulator — to block access to X, as well as his directive for app stores to remove virtual private networks, or VPNs.

+The dispute also led to the freezing this week of the bank accounts in Brazil of Musk’s satellite internet provider Starlink.

-Brazil is an important market for X, which has struggled with the loss of advertisers since Musk purchased the former Twitter in 2022.
+Brazil is one of the biggest markets for X, which has struggled with the loss of advertisers since Musk purchased the former Twitter in 2022.
 Market research group Emarketer says some 40 million Brazilians, roughly one-fifth of the population, access X at least once per month.

+“This is a sad day for X users around the world, especially those in Brazil, who are being denied access to our platform.
+I wish it did not have to come to this – it breaks my heart,” X’s CEO Linda Yaccarino said Friday night, adding that Brazil is failing to uphold its constitution’s pledge to forbid censorship.

 X had posted on its official Global Government Affairs page late Thursday that it expected X to be shut down by de Moraes, “simply because we would not comply with his illegal orders to censor his political opponents.”